-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General Fund, the 2016 TIF Grandview Fund, 2019 G.O.
-Public Improvement Fund and the General Obligation Debt Service Fund, which are considered to be major funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balances for the General Fund, the 2016 TIF Grandview Fund, the 2019 G.O.
+Public Improvement Fund, the ARPA Fund, and the General Obligation Debt Service Fund, which are considered to be major funds.
 Data from other governmental funds are combined into a single, aggregated presentation.